-- 3.3 The Head of Business Support and the Head of Finance receive an annual allowance of £3,030 and £5,500 respectively for undertaking the Monitoring Officer and Section 151 Officer roles.
+- 3.3 The Head of Business Support and the Head of Finance receive an annual allowance of £3,090.60 and £5,610 respectively for undertaking the Monitoring Officer and Section 151 Officer roles.
 These allowances are increased in line with agreed pay awards.
-The grades and allowances for both statutory roles were reviewed in 2017 to take account of increased duties and the Head of Business Support's grade was increased from Grade 13 to Grade 14 while the Head of Finance's allowance was increased from £3,030 to £5,500.
-(Note: As part of a contract for services with Lancaster City Council, the Head of Governance currently receives an additional payment linked to progression through Grade 14.) - 3.4 New appointments will normally be made at the minimum of the relevant pay scale for the grade, although this can be varied where necessary to secure the best candidate.
+(Note: As part of a contract for services with Lancaster City Council, the Head of Governance currently receives an additional payment linked to progression through Grade 14.) - 3.4 As of 1 April 2019 the Council's pay and grading structure will incorporate new pay spines agreed as part of the NJC pay agreement for 2018-20.
+The new pay spines have been assimilated into our existing grading structure and have been agreed with regional Unions.
+As part of this agreement a number of new and one existing spinal points have been made inactive, namely spinal points 10,12,13,16 and 21.
+For clarity these have not been deleted and therefore can be re-introduced into the spinal structure if it is deemed necessary following any appropriate negotiation process. - 3.5 New appointments will normally be made at the minimum of the relevant pay scale for the grade, although this can be varied where necessary to secure the best candidate.
 Progression through the incremental scale is subject to satisfactory performance which is assessed on an annual basis.
-The level of remuneration is not variable dependent upon the achievement of defined targets. - 3.5 The Council does not award any other elements of senior remuneration such as bonuses, performance related pay or severance payments.
+The level of remuneration is not variable dependent upon the achievement of defined targets. - 3.6 The Council does not award any other elements of senior remuneration such as bonuses, performance related pay or severance payments.
 Fees for the Returning Officer and other electoral duties are identified and paid separately for local government elections, elections to the UK Parliament and EU Parliament and other electoral processes such as referenda.
-As these relate to performance and delivery of specific election duties as and when they arise, they are distinct from the process for the determination of pay for Chief Officers. - 3.6 Referendum, Parliamentary and European Elections A Maximum Recoverable Amount (MRA) of funding for conducting these elections is set by the Cabinet Office in advance of holding the election.
+As these relate to performance and delivery of specific election duties as and when they arise, they are distinct from the process for the determination of pay for Chief Officers. - 3.7 Referendum, Parliamentary and European Elections A Maximum Recoverable Amount (MRA) of funding for conducting these elections is set by the Cabinet Office in advance of holding the election.
 This MRA details the total amount of funding that is available for administering the elections as well as the fee to be paid to the Returning Officer.